close

 Hiram Bingham rediscovered Machu Picchu in 1911; he was an explorer who had been looking for another lost city called Vilcabamba.
 When he found this site instead, he named it "Machu Picchu," which means "old mountain" in Quechua (the language spoken by the Incas).

-Explore the historic citadel with us on our tour “Buenos Aires to Lima: High Andes & Machu Picchu” and Hiram Bingham & Andean Explorer Trains."
+Explore the historic citadel with us on our tour “Buenos Aires to Lima: High Andes & Machu Picchu”.

 Galápagos Islands, Ecuador